federicorossatto/PLAN2SHOW/README.md

 - Relative cue timing currently uses Minutes and Seconds; no dedicated per-cue Frames column is provided yet.
 - Supported frame rates are 24, 25 and 30 FPS.
 - Unsupported or misspelled Actions may be inserted as raw console text.
+- If a row combines a `BPM` column value with a `BPM Show` action, the Actions value silently overrides the column value; PLAN2SHOW does not warn about this (see [Timeline columns](#timeline-columns)).
 - PLAN2SHOW generates command text but does not connect directly to the console.
 - Fixture patching, presets, effects, timecode routing and console configuration remain the operator's responsibility.
 - Automated tests cannot reproduce every real console or show-file state.